Structify: From Chaos to Structure in Seconds

 Return partial results with missing fields as null

-blog.common.when: Use for exploratory analysis, fuzzy matching, optional data extraction
+When: Use for exploratory analysis, fuzzy matching, optional data extraction

-blog.common.behavior: Returns best-effort extraction with null for missing fields
+Behavior: Returns best-effort extraction with null for missing fields

 Field-Level Validation